Looking for the best castles in Switzerland?

 There is a nice playground for the kids, and interesting workshops are frequently organized.

 This castle is one of Switzerland’s most important cultural and historical heritage.
-It is located within the canton of Bern, on the shores of Lake Thun.
+It is located within the canton of Bern (one of the most beautiful cities in Switzerland), on the shores of Lake Thun.
 The castle’s development was started by order of Duke Walther von Eschenbach.

 It is one of the oldest castles in Switzerland, the official date of construction is 1130, and one of the most beautiful medieval castles.